Last updated: May 29, 2026

 Dimension Excellent (A) Proficient (B) Developing (C)

-Schema Design 3NF normalized, handles all requirements, justified trade-offs Mostly 3NF with minor issues Normalization problems or missing relationships
+Schema Design Star schema properly grained, dimensions clean, trade-offs justified Mostly correct schema with minor issues Grain problems or missing relationships

-ETL Pipeline Modular, documented, robust error handling, efficient pandas/sqlalchemy Good structure, handles happy path Fragile pipeline, minimal error handling
+ETL Pipeline Modular, idempotent, documented, robust validation checks Good structure, handles happy path Fragile pipeline, minimal error handling

-Business Understanding Explains design decisions in business terms, cost-aware Mentions business context No business rationale
+Business Understanding Analyses answer the stakeholder question; decisions explained in business terms Mentions business context No business rationale

 Oral Defense (20-25% of grade)